Divorce Lawyer in Houston: Uncontested Divorces

-An uncontested divorce is the easiest and most cost effective way to sever a marriage.
+An uncontested divorce in Texas is the easiest and most cost effective way to sever a marriage.
 It negates the need for numerous court appearances, costly hourly legal fees and/or mediation (which can be very expensive).
 For a divorce to be truly “uncontested” the following issues must be worked out between the parties and agreed upon prior to filing paperwork with the court:

 Separation (agree to be divorced)